-Students eligible to give remarks at graduation shall be notified by the campus principal.
+Students eligible to give the opening and closing remarks at graduation shall be notified by the campus principal.
 Notwithstanding any other eligibility requirements, in order to be considered as an eligible student to give the opening or closing remarks, a student shall not have engaged in any misconduct in violation of the District's Student Code of Conduct resulting in an out-of-school suspension, removal to a DAEP, or expulsion during the semester immediately preceding graduation.